aboutcode-org/scancode.io/docs/scanpipe-command-line.rst

 - ``--execute`` Execute the pipelines right after project creation.

 .. warning::
-    The pipelines are added and will be executed in the order of the provided options.
+    Pipelines are added and are executed in order.

 `$ scanpipe add-input --project PROJECT [--input-file FILES] [--input-url URLS]`
 --------------------------------------------------------------------------------

-Add input files in a project work directory.
+Adds input files in the project's work directory.

 - ``--input-file INPUTS_FILES`` Input file locations to copy in the :guilabel:`input/` work directory.